kentokpara/CMSC6950_Project/README.md

 ## Argopy

-Argo is a real-time global ocean in situ observing system.The ocean is a key component of the Earth climate system.
-It thus needs a con-tinuous real-time monitoring to help scientists better understand its dynamicand predict its evolution.
-All around the world, oceanographers have managedto join their efforts and set up a Global Ocean Observing System among whichArgo is a key component.<br />
+Argo is a real-time global ocean observing system.The Ocean makes up more than 70 percent of the earth’s surface, and Argopyprovides a global system for monitoring ocean behaviours.
+Scientists study thebehaviour of the Ocean for many reasons, including but not limited to;
+1. Ocean behaviour helps scientists understand global weather conditions.
+2. The Ocean supports different forms of life that need preserving;  drasticchanges in parameters like Temperature or Pressure will impact these lifeforms.
+3. Global Warming.

+Argo consists of about 4000 autonomous floats, measuring parameters like Tem-perature, Pressure and Salinity.
+This historical data is available to the public.<br />

 **The following packages must be INSTALLED:**